Park Eun-bin: 1996–2017: Debut as a child actress and transition to lead roles

-2019–present: Career rise and breakthrough
+2019–2021: Career rise and breakthrough

 Park then starred in the hit sports drama Hot Stove League (2019–2020) alongside Namkoong Min, in which she played the operations manager of a floundering baseball team.
 The series, which premiered to a 3% viewership rating, went on to achieve a peak rating of 19.1%. and won Best Drama at the 56th Baeksang Arts Awards.

 Park was cast as an aspiring violinist in the musical romance drama Do You Like Brahms?.
 Despite having some experience playing the violin, Park spent three months practising the instrument to prepare for the role.
 Her performance garnered her the Top Excellence Actress Award at the 2020 SBS Drama Awards.

 In 2021, Park played the role of Crown Prince Yi Hwi in the historical series The King's Affection.
 For her portrayal of the cross-dressing heroine, Park received the Top Excellence Actress Award at the 2021 KBS Drama Awards and a Best Actress nomination at the 58th Baeksang Arts Awards.
 Park also won the Best Actor Award at the 49th Korean Broadcasting Awards for her role.
 The drama was also awarded Best Telenovela at the 50th International Emmy Awards.

+2022–present: Winning grand prize, music releases and other projects

 In 2022, Park starred in Park Hoon-jung's action-horror film The Witch: Part 2.
 The Other One, the sequel to the 2018 film The Witch: Part 1.
 The Subversion.